University of Mississippi

 Moreover, I have worked with REU students through the VIGRE

 grant.
-My course experience is listed in the table below.
-For more
+Some of my old course experience is listed in the table below.
+An old summary of my

 Calculus I, II, Bus.
 Calc.